Skip to content

 Israel

 IDF Chief of Staff Lt.
-Gen. Eyal Zamir released a video statement on Saturday: 'We are halfway through, but the direction is clear.'
-Defence Minister Israel Katz, speaking from the IDF's underground command centre, said strikes 'will significantly escalate' this week.
-According to The Times of Israel, the IDF is planning at least three more weeks of operations; the operational timeline extends through Passover in mid-April with contingencies beyond.
-A senior Iranian source told CNN that Tehran does not believe Trump's wind-down claim.
+Gen. Eyal Zamir stated Saturday: 'We are halfway through.'
+Defence Minister Katz promised strikes 'will significantly escalate' this week.
+The Times of Israel reported at least 3 more weeks of operations, extending through Passover in mid-April.

 The US hit Iran's main enrichment facility for the second time in this war.
 The IAEA says 440 kg of near-weapons-grade uranium — enough for roughly ten bombs — remains where it was.